 Even though it’s referred to as “Deep Fascia,” much of it is quite superficial (HERE).
 Because of this it is prone to sprains and strains, as well as bumps, bruises, and impacts of varying intensities (HERE).
 Because of the ACUTE INFLAMMATORY RESPONSE that is associated with any amount of bodily injury, one of the first things that begins to occur post-injury is something called “Fibroblastic Proliferation”.

 However, if the scar heals in a microscopically tangled, twisted, THICKENED, wadded up configuration, we tend to refer to this as FIBROSIS.
-Sometimes these scars (Fibrosis) are visible to the naked eye --- like that nasty cut on your arm from the bike wreck you had when you were 10 years old.
-More often than not, they are invisible --- even with commonly used ADVANCED IMAGING TECHNIQUES.
+Sometimes these scars (Fibrosis) are visible to the naked eye — like that nasty cut on your arm from the bike wreck you had when you were 10 years old.
+More often than not, they are invisible — even with commonly used ADVANCED IMAGING TECHNIQUES (be aware that THIS IS CHANGING).
 This is because what I am describing is frequently happening in tissue that’s as thin as cellophane.

 Unfortunately, as the tissue thickens, it loses it’s ability to stretch and elast.
-Once this happens, even though the Fascia is thicker, the loss of elasticity actually makes it weaker --- or at least more prone to injury (re-injury).
+Once this happens, even though the Fascia is thicker, the loss of elasticity actually makes it weaker — or at least more prone to injury (re-injury).
 It can no longer help muscles TRANSMIT LOADS AND FORCES as it should, and it cannot accurately transmit nerve-like impulses (see previous link on Fascia as a Second Nervous System).

 This tangle of thickened and inelastic tissue binds both the nerve and vascular tissues causing both pain and hypoxia (diminished OXYGENATION).
 If this sounds bad, it’s because it is.
 Furthermore, this microscopically jumbled mass of tissue often becomes hypersensitized.
 According to famed neurologist and researcher Dr. Chan Gunn of the Seattle / Vancouver region, this tissue now has the potential to be over 1,000 times more pain-sensitive than normal tissue.
 This can lead to either Hyperalgia or Allodynia (HERE).
 The end result is CHRONIC PAIN and a medical community that rarely provides you any sort of meaningful information as far as what’s wrong with you, or more importantly how to get your life back.